4th Foreign Infantry Regiment

 • Provisional Battery: Ouarzazate

 However, the peaceful time wouldn’t last.
 In September 1939, war broke out in Europe, and mobilization began.
 The CSP was dissolved.
 Detachments were formed within the battalions to be deployed to Europe.
 Nearly 500 legionnaires from the 4th Foreign Infantry Regiment constituted, in metropolitan France, the embryo of the two new regiments: the 11e REI and 12e REI.
 Three companies of 4e REI volunteers helped form the 13th Demi-brigade for the Norwegian campaign.
-Finally, two detachments left North Africa to reinforce the 5e REI in Indochina and the 6e REI in Syria and Lebanon.
+Finally, a detachment left North Africa to reinforce the 6e REI in Syria and Lebanon.

 In Morocco, the sufficiently reduced 4e REI continued carrying out its missions.
 Its artillerymen, who had been redesignated as the Motorized Battery in late 1939, moved to Port Lyautey (present-day Kenitra) to defend the Atlantic coast.
 They were reinforced by another two artillery batteries assigned to the 4e REI.